nottrobin/maas-docs/en/installconfig-region.md

 -   `/var/log/maas/maas.log`
 -   `/var/log/syslog`

-## Increasing the number of regiond daemon workers for improved performance
+<h2 id="heading--increasing-the-number-of-regiond-daemon-workers-for-improved-performance">Increasing the number of regiond daemon workers for improved performance</h2>

 [note]
 This functionality is available starting from MAAS 2.4.